vstiern/wsb-hype-alert/README.md

 - git
 - Python 3.8+ with pip and virtual environment (pip install venv)
-- User accounts for both IEXCloud and Reddit (both available for free)
+- User accounts for both IEXCloud and Reddit (both available for free) PS.
+App only tested with Python3.8.6.
+But might work with any Python 3.5+.

 Once these utilities are installed, the user can install the Python dependencies.
 Installing dependencies in a Python virtual environment prevents issues at the system level, but installing in a virtual environment is not required.